Stratford-upon-Avon: Education

 Stratford is also home to several institutions set up for the study of Shakespeare, including the Shakespeare Birthplace Trust, which holds books and documents related to the playwright, and the Shakespeare Institute.
 William Shakespeare is believed to have studied at King Edward VI School.
-Previously an all-boys school, from September 2013 up to 25% of the year 12 intake can be girls.
+Previously an all-boys school, from September 2013 it admitted girls into the sixth form for the first time.
 It is one of the few remaining grammar schools in England, selecting its pupils exclusively using the 11-plus examination.
 There is also an all-girls grammar school, Stratford-upon-Avon Grammar School for Girls, colloquially known as 'Shottery School' after its location in the village of Shottery, a short distance from the town centre.

 Finally, there is a non-selective secondary school, Stratford-upon-Avon School, formerly known as the Hugh Clopton Secondary Modern School, which was demolished to make way for the new high school.
 There are no independent secondary schools in the town, but there are many primary schools, including St. Gregory's Catholic Primary School, Stratford-upon-Avon Primary School (often known locally as "Broad Street" due to its location), Bishopton Primary School, Willows Church of England Primary School and Thomas Jolyffe Primary School both state and independent, as well as Stratford-upon-Avon College.